intelia-agility/mlspecialisation/usecase2/README.md

     https://github.com/intelia-agility/mlspecialisation/tree/usecase2/usecase2.git

 ### 3.2.1.2 Code origin certification
-We Intelia confirm that all code of this case study is original and developed within our organization
+We Intelia confirm that all code of this case study is original and developed within our organization.

 ### 3.2.2.1 Dataset in Google Cloud
 - GCP project: blackfridayintelia